sallamy2580/script-solana-nft/README.md

 ts-node id_finder.ts
 ```

-### Finding your Candy Machine ID
+### Finding your CandyMachine ID

 [[Back to contents]](https://github.com/WilliamAmbrozic/Solana-NFT-Analytics-Tools#contents)

 **id_finder.ts**
 [See Config for Input](https://github.com/WilliamAmbrozic/Solana-NFT-Analytics-Tools#Config)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The script above will prompt the user for the mint address of one of the NFT's in the desired collection and attempt to retrieve its collections Candy Machine ID.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The script above will prompt the user for the mint address of one of the NFT's in the desired collection and attempt to retrieve its collections CandyMachine ID.
 A simple way of retrieving a mint ID from a collection is to search the project on https://magiceden.io and click on one of the listings.
 A mint ID will be present after the /item-details/ in the url as seen below.

 ![Shot 3](https://imgur.com/Gfa6wkz.png)

 ### Alternatives

-* If you do not know your candy machine ID, at the time of writting this magiceden has an open endpoint at https://api-mainnet.magiceden.io/all_collections (ctrl f search your project, property: candyMachineIds).
+* If you do not know your CandyMachine ID, at the time of writting this magiceden has an open endpoint at https://api-mainnet.magiceden.io/all_collections (ctrl f search your project, property: candyMachineIds).
 * If your project is not present with MagicEden and the script is no help, try searching your NFT on https://explorer.solana.com/ by its mint address.
 The ID should be a signature address in the very first transaction.

 ## Find Me